-Raffaello, 1520 – 1483: the biggest exhibition ever devoted to Raphael is suspended
+Raffaello, 1520 – 1483: the biggest exhibition ever devoted to Raphael reopens from June 2nd and has been extended till August 30th

 Raphael spent the majority of his working life in Rome, so it’s appropriate the world’s largest exhibition of his works to date is shown here.
 “Raffaello” shows how Rome influenced Raphael, and how he changed Rome.
 This exhibition is so magnificent, it’s not long for this world – like Raphael himself.